gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 How do you go about killing the hypothesis on a connection between insufficient converge, a hidden brain injury, and stubborn tension in an adductor?
 I started off researching the strength of the first link.
-After searching online for the whole one afternoon, I came across research by Dr. Uzma Samadani, who worked on detecting hidden brain injuries.
+After searching online forone whole afternoon, I came across research by Dr. Uzma Samadani, who worked on detecting hidden brain injuries.
 I sent her an email describing my condition, and she responded promptly (thank you!) with one sentence: look for an optometrist.